Email chelsea.harris@otago.ac.nz

 About

 Chelsea (Ngāi Tahu) has a Bachelor of Medicine and Surgery, and a Bachelor of Biomedical Science with Honours.
-She is carrying out her PhD in the Department of Population Health in Christchurch part time alongside her clinical work and training as a doctor in Urgent Care.
+She is carrying out her PhD in the Department of Public Health in Christchurch part time alongside her clinical work and training as a doctor in Urgent Care.

 She has previously conducted research exploring wāhine Māori experiences of sexual healthcare (publications from this research pending as of October 2024).
 Her previous clinical work has primarily focused on women's health and general practice.